-The authors would like to thank Dr. Kevin Chang (University of Auckland) for some preliminary exploratory analyses of the breast cancer dataset.
-We would also like to thank Mr. Chao Liu (University of Queensland) for obtaining the PAM50 phenotypic information for the TCGA datasets.
+The authors would like to thank Mr Kevin Chang (University of Auckland) for some preliminary exploratory analyses of the breast cancer dataset.
+We would also like to thank Dr Chao Liu (University of Queensland) for obtaining the PAM50 phenotypic information for the TCGA datasets.